-- the applicant or co-applicant is a public body or an international organisation; - the EU contribution requested by the applicant or co-applicant is ≤ EUR 60 000.
+- the applicant or co-applicant is a public body;

+- the EU contribution requested by the applicant or co-applicant is \leq EUR 60 000.

 If the share of a grant requested by an organisation (applicant or co-applicant) exceeds EUR 750 000, this organisation must also provide an audit report produced by an approved external auditor certifying its accounts for the last closed financial year.
-This provision shall not apply to public bodies or to international organisations.
+This provision shall not apply to public bodies.